dotnet/docs-aspire/docs/database/azure-cosmos-db-integration.md

 The .NET Aspire Azure Cosmos DB integration:

-- Adds the health check when <xref:Aspire.Microsoft.Azure.Cosmos.MicrosoftAzureCosmosSettings.DisableHealthChecks?displayProperty=nameWithType> is `false`, which attempts to connect to the Cosmos DB.
+- Adds the health check when <xref:Aspire.Microsoft.Azure.Cosmos.MicrosoftAzureCosmosSettings.DisableTracing?displayProperty=nameWithType> is `false`, which attempts to connect to the Cosmos DB.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 [!INCLUDE [integration-observability-and-telemetry](../includes/integration-observability-and-telemetry.md)]